modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 In 1908 Heike Kamerlingh Onnes (1853-1926) obtained liquid helium for the first time; afterwards it will be used as refrigerant.
 In 1911 he discovered superconductivity when he observed the sudden nullification of the electrical resistance of mercury at 4.2° K. (see Figure 12.1).

+!!! tip "1913 Physics Nobel Prize awarded to Onnes."

+	WORK: “When different substances are cooled to very low temperatures, their properties change.
+In 1908 Heike Kamerlingh Onnes used an ingenious apparatus to cool helium to liquid form.
+Fluid helium was carefully studied and also became an important aid for the cooling of different substances and charting their properties at low temperatures.
+In 1911 Kamerlingh Onnes discovered that the electrical resistance of mercury completely disappeared at temperatures a few degrees above absolute zero.
+The phenomenon became known as superconductivity.”

+	MLA style: Heike Kamerlingh Onnes – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+8 Jun 2024. <https://www.nobelprize.org/prizes/physics/1913/onnes/facts/>

 To make clear the experimental conditions of the measurements of the electrical resistance, Kammerling Onnes mentioned in his 1913 Nobel Lecture: “The disappearance did not take place gradually but (compare Fig. 17) abruptly.
 From 1/500 the resistance at 4.2°K drops to a millionth part.
 At the lowest temperature, 1.5°K, it could be established that the resistance had become less than a thousand-millionth part of that at normal temperature.”

 <p align="center">